-UHeights is proud to host Northwest Share’s Free Vegetarian Food Truck that serves free hot vegetarian meals four times a week.
+UHeights is proud to host NorthWest SHARE’s Free Vegetarian Food Truck that serves FREE hot vegetarian meals four times a week.
 They are serving the University District and Seattle community every week in response to the COVID-19 global pandemic.
-Service days and times include Wednesday, Friday, Saturday, and Sunday from 6pm to 8pm.
-Come by, stay for a while and enjoy a hot meal.
+At least 180 persons come for nutritious meals on scheduled days.

-We also serve as a site for the Seattle Street Sink, installed right by the bus stop (bus lines to UHeights include bus lines: 45, 73, and 373) in front of our building.
-This is an inexpensive solution to provide the simple, but critical function of handwashing.
+We also serve as a site for the Seattle Street Sink, installed right by the bus stop (bus lines to UHeights include bus lines: 45, 73, 79, and 373) in front of our building.
+This is an inexpensive solution to provide the simple, but critical function of hand washing.
 Designed by Jeff Hou & team, and sponsored by Real Change.

-The U District Safe Lot is a program designed for people who are experiencing homelessness and using their vehicles as their primary residence.
-A safe lot provides them a safe and stable place to park their vehicles so they may remain compliant with local laws, have access to restroom facilities, and be able to regularly access social services.
+From Spring 2020, UHeights has hosted the U District Safe Lot, a program designed for people who are experiencing homelessness and using their vehicles as their primary residence.
+Our lot serves up to 10 vehicles (no RVs) and provides a stable place to park, access to restrooms, and regular access to social services.

 Vehicle Residency Outreach

-UHeights fiscally sponsors and manages this program that addresses legal issues such as excess parking tickets and impounding of cars that impact people who use their vehicles as their home.
-Five outreach workers do outreach throughout the City providing resources such as: connection to other social services and housing; vehicle repair; and gas/food gift cards.
+Fiscally sponsored and managed by UHeights, the Vehicle Residency Outreach addresses legal issues that impact people who use their vehicles as their homes like excess parking tickets and car impoundment.
+Five workers do outreach throughout the city connecting them to other social services and housing; vehicle repair; and gas/food gift cards.